Ustekinumab

 • Ustekinumab stops working well

 Some people make antibodies that stick to ustekinumab and stop it working.
-This happens to around 5 in 100 people over 2 to 5 years of treatment.
+This happens to around 5 in 100 people over two to five years of treatment.

 • You have side effects